Sinodun/draft-RFC7626-bis/draft-bortzmeyer-dprive-RFC7626-bis.md

    clients using it (the privacy risks depend on the number of clients).
-   This information can sometimes be examined by sending DNS queries with RD=0 to inspect cache content, particularly looking at the DNS TTLs [grangeia.snooping].
+   This information can sometimes be examined by sending DNS queries with RD=0 to inspect cache content, particularly looking at the DNS TTLs [@grangeia.snooping].
 Since this also is a reconnaissance technique for subsequent cache poisoning attacks, some counter measures have already been developed and deployed.